daniel-p-green/alain-ai-learning-platform/DEVPOST_DRAFT.md

 ## What it does
 Paste a Hugging Face model link and get a runnable, hands‑on lesson: learning objectives, progressive steps with parameterized model calls, and MCQ assessments.
 Export to Colab or learn in the in‑app player.

+New:
+- Adapt Experience (beta): tailor content for Beginner/Intermediate/Advanced on tutorial pages.
+- Public Tutorials directory: searchable, filterable list accessible from the header.

 ## Why gpt‑oss (20B/120B)
 - Open models teach open models: transparency and local control align with democratizing model education.
 - Practical: `gpt‑oss‑20b` balances quality and efficiency; it runs locally on a single workstation (Ollama/vLLM). `120B` is a high‑capacity path when available.